kensand/Snake2d/README.md

 # OriginalSnake
-Classic 2d snake being developed in c++ for linux and other platforms
+Classic 2d Snake game being developed in c++ for ubuntu linux and other platforms

+# Installation
+##For linux:
+Use make inside directory to compile, and run using the command make && ./Snake2d